(breakbone fever, dengue hemorrhagic fever)

 What is dengue fever?

 Dengue fever is a mosquito-borne disease caused by a virus.
 The disease is mainly tropical in origin but occasionally residents or visitors from other countries may arrive in this country with dengue fever.
-Cases originating in the United States are virtually unknown.
+Cases originating in the United States are rare.

 Who gets dengue fever?